Lefschetz fibrations on the Milnor fibers of cusp and simple elliptic singularities: Introduction

+Like our construction of the $S^{1}$-parametric Lefschetz fibrations, our arguments on the decomposition of K3 surface are smooth topological.
+Each of so-called singular \emph{Hirzebruch-Inoue surfaces} has two cusp singularities.
+Nakamura (\cite{Nakamura1}, see also \cite{Nakamura2} and \cite{Lo}) found that each extended strange duality pair of cusp singularities appears as the two singularities on a single Hirzebruch-Inoue surface.
+He also showed that a singular Hirzebruch-Inoue surface admits a flat deformation to a K3 surface exactly when its two singularities form one of the extended strange duality pairs \cite{Nakamura1, Nakamura3}.
+The above smooth decomposition theorem captures the purely smooth topological aspect of this phenomenon.
+In \S~\ref{subsec:Inose}, we give a possibly related example of a decomposition of a Kummer surface along a smoothly embedded Sol-manifold. \\

-Another consequence, which is the original motivation of this work, is to give an alternative proof of the following theorem, which is due to the previous works \cite{Mi1, Mi2} of the third author. \\
+As another application, we give an alternative proof of the following theorem, which is due to the previous works \cite{Mi1, Mi2} of the third author.
+This was the original motivation of the present work. \\

-{\bf Theorem} \cite{Mi1, Mi2} {\em The Lawson type foliation of codimension one on the 5-sphere associated with a simple elliptic singularity or a cusp singularity admits a leafwise symplectic structure. } \\
+{\bf Theorem} \cite{Mi1, Mi2} \quad {\em The Lawson type foliation of codimension one on the 5-sphere associated with a simple elliptic singularity or a cusp singularity admits a leafwise symplectic structure. } \\

-{An} $S^{1}$-parametric version of the existence of Lefschetz fibrations in the Main Theorem implies the following. \\
+As our construction in the Main Theorem is done on the total space of the Milnor fibrations, the existence of Lefschetz fibrations is obtained in an $S^{1}$-parametric way and implies the following theorem.
+Extending our construction to cusp singularities or simple elliptic singularities of complete intersections is left as an important problem in the future. \\

-{\bf Theorem} {\em The Lawson type foliation on the 5-sphere which appears in the above theorem admits a leafwise Lefschets fibration structure over the standard Reeb foliation over the 3-sphere, with regular fibers diffeomorphic to the 2-torus. } \\
+{\bf Theorem} (Foliated Lefschetz Fibration, Theorem~\ref{Thm:FolLF})\quad {\em The Lawson type foliation on the 5-sphere which appears in the above theorem admits a foliated Lefschetz fibration structure over the standard Reeb foliation over the 3-sphere, with regular fibers diffeomorphic to the 2-torus. } \\

-This result together with the foliated version of Gompf's theorem \cite{Gompf, GS} gives an alternative proof of the above theorem. \\
+This result together with the foliated version of Gompf's theorem \cite{Gompf, GS} gives an alternative proof of the above theorem.
+For the precise definition of a foliated Lefschetz fibration, see Section \ref{Section;Foliated LF}. \\

 In the proof of Main Theorem, our construction of Lefschetz fibrations is {explicit} to a certain degree.
 The basic model of the fibration map originates in the absolute value moment maps which describe certain contact structures, which is originally due to the fourth author A. Mori and developed by the first author N. Kasuya \cite{Kasuya} and R. Furukawa.
 What we need is a Lefschetz fibration with closed fibers on a compact Stein surface.
 Therefore the fibration is not at all holomorphic with respect to the original complex structure of the Milnor fibers.
 Moreover, the total space is fixed, which is a Milnor fiber.
 Therefore we first look for a good candidate for the map and then rectify it to be a Lefschetz fibration.
 So we can not start from a holomorphic map as a model nor rely on some relations in the mapping class group of the fiber.
 One of the key steps is to confirm that the critical points of the constructed map are of genuine Lefschetz type.
 From this point of view, we obtained two different methods.
 In this article, we deform the model map to a Lagrangian torus fibration.
 Then Eliasson's work \cite{Eliasson} on the critical points in integrable Hamiltonian systems enables us to verify the critical points to be of Lefschetz type.